 Learning & Teaching Strategies Toolkit & StJV Curriculum Guide

-Our recently developed (January 2018) Learning And Teaching Toolkit: Core Strategies Cards, bringing consistency in practice across the school.
-These have been developed in consultation with our Staff and Pupil Council, based upon best practice in education.
+Our T&L Toolkit Core Strategies for Teaching: Version 2 September 2022 bring consistency in practice across the school.
+Now in it’s second edition, these have been developed in consultation with our Staff and Pupil Council, based upon best practice in education.
 Influences include Shirley Clark’s , ‘Outstanding Formative Assessment’, Professor John Hattie’s, ‘Visible Learning’ and Carol Dweck’s, ‘Growth Mindset’; all leading edge education research and strategy.

 Ask your child about these strategies and how they use them in class, especially our very own, ‘S2S‘!!